-It’s estimated that over £5m has already been saved by avoiding compensation payments since the start of the ‘high speed handback’ programme.
+It’s estimated that over £5m has already been saved by avoiding compensation payments since the start of the high speed handback programme.

 Track monitoring and installation practices have improved significantly in the last few years.
 The key to achieving a high speed handback is ‘progressive assurance’ to ensure track is installed at each stage to its specific design tolerances, that care is taken while tamping to get the track to its final exact co-ordinates and that welding is completed as part of the core work rather than scheduled for a later date.

 We monitored the work at Sandy during the weekend and had progressive assurance throughout to make sure we built everything to the highest possible quality levels.
 This allowed trains to run at 125mph right away – the first time we’ve achieved this on a crossing.

 We have progressively built the knowledge and competence to handback plain line, high output and switches and crossing renewals at 125mph, which will save Network Rail hundreds of thousands of pounds in reduced fees to train operators for disruption caused.

-“Ultimately this is about passengers.
-Our new techniques mean we can handback the railway safely, on time and with no speed restrictions meaning passengers get to their destination on time and as planned.”
+Ultimately this is about passengers.
+Our new techniques mean we can handback the railway safely, on time and with no speed restrictions meaning passengers get to their destination on time and as planned.

 This improved approach delivers significant benefits for passengers, the workforce, Network Rail, train operators and the millions of taxpayers who help fund the railway:

-Faster trains means reduced delays and journey times for passengers
+Faster trains means reduced delays and journey times for passengers.

-Staff spend less time trackside as they don’t need to set up and remove speed boards for train drivers
+Staff spend less time trackside as they don’t need to set up and remove speed boards for train drivers.